MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/plan-evaluate-on-azure-virtual-machine.md

 ## Remove any VM extensions on the Azure VM

 1. In the Azure portal, navigate to your Azure VM resource and from the left-hand pane, select **Extensions + applications**.
 1. Notice any extensions.
-Because this VM is an Azure SQL VM, it will have *SQLIaasExtension*.
+Because this VM is an Azure SQL VM, it has *SQLIaasExtension*.
 1. Select **SQLIaasExtension**, and select **Uninstall**.
 1. If there are any other extensions installed on the VM, select each extension individually, and then select **Uninstall**.